InternRobotics/EgoThinker/README.md

-# 🦜 EgoThinker
+# EgoThinker

-This repo is the official implementation of EgoThinker at NIPS 2025 (coming soon)
+This repo is the official implementation of EgoThinker at NeurIPS 2025 (coming soon)

 > **["Unveiling Egocentric Reasoning with Spatio-Temporal CoT"](https://openreview.net/forum?id=P6G1Z6jkf3)**<br>